What is acupuncture?

 What does acupuncture feel like?

+them feel energized.
 Others say they feel relaxed.

-a qualified acupuncture practitioner.
+provider who uses sterilized needles.
 The FDA regulates acupuncture needles just as

 How does acupuncture affect the body?